Muhd91/UNO-CARDS-RECOGNISER-/README.md

 # IV.Uno-combination (colour+shape) using the webcam only
-I followed the previous procedure but only changed the way of receiving the data, as I am feeding the system here by using the webcam.
+I followed the previous procedure (in III) but only changed the way of receiving the data, as I am feeding the system here by using the webcam.

 # V.Uno-combination (colour+shape) using the dataset & webcam – python script